Department website: https://ehe.jhu.edu/

 Techniques from systems analysis applied to environmental engineering design and management problems: reservoir management, power plant siting, nuclear waste management, air pollution control, and transportation planning.
 Design projects are required.

 In this interdisciplinary seminar class, we will discuss past, present, and future climate change.
 We will do so through several case studies on California; Eastern California is a hub of research on past climate change, and arguably few states are being more heavily impacted by current climate change than California.
 Throughout the first half of the course, we will learn how climate has changed in the past, the magnitude of those changes, the possible causes, and the physical and ecological impacts of past climate change.
 In the second half of the course, we will contrast past climate change with the impacts and severity of contemporary climate change.
-We will explore how climate change is stressing water resources, air quality, and ecological resilience across California, and we will critically evaluate how the state’s recent policy initiatives are ameliorating (or exacerbating) these stresses.?
-This course has a 2-credit co-requisite in the spring semester where we will travel to Eastern California for a week-long field trip.
-Please email the instructor if you are interested in this course (smill191@jhu.edu) for more details on the co-requisite spring field trip.
+We will explore how climate change is stressing water resources, air quality, and ecological resilience across California, and we will critically evaluate how the state’s recent policy initiatives are ameliorating (or exacerbating) these stresses.
+The course will include a week-long spring break field trip to Eastern California where we will explore how climate change is stressing water resources, air quality, and ecological resilience across the state.
+Do not hesitate to email the instructor (smill191@jhu.edu) for more information about the field trip.

 This is the 2 credit co-requisite course for EN.570.320 Case Studies in Climate Change offered in fall.
 In this course we will travel to Eastern California for a week-long field trip to explore how climate change is stressing water resources, air quality, and ecological resilience across California.
 We will critically evaluate how the state's recent policy initiatives are ameliorating (or exacerbating) these stresses.
 Please email the instructor if you are interested in this course (smill191@jhu.edu) for more details on the co-requisite.